-- The Share Bus must not be wired and used!

-- Remote sensing must not be used!

-- Series connection is only allowed with devices with same rating, i.e. power supply with power supply, like for example PSI 9080-170 WR 3U with PSI 9080-170 WR 3U resp. also with PSI 9080-170 3U (Slave) or PS 9080-170 3U
+- Remote sensing must not be used! - Series connection is only allowed with devices of the same kind and model, i. e. power supply with power supply, like for example PS/PSI 9080-60 2U with PSI 9080-60 2U or PS 9080-60 2U

 Series connection in Master-Slave mode isn't supported.
-It means, all units have to controlled separately regarding set values and DC output status, whether it's manual control or remote control (digital or analog).
+It means, all units have to controlled separately regarding set values and DC output status, whether it's manual control or digital remote control.